facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/windows/tutorial/index.md

         </AppBar>
     </Page.BottomAppBar>

-And Finally, add the following code to LandingPage.xaml.cs to post the Open Graph Action to Facebook and show a MessageDialog on success:
+We will now ask the user for publish permissions and then prompt them to post the Open Graph Action to Facebook.
+To do this, add the following code to LandingPage.xaml.cs:

         async private void PostButtonAppbar_Tapped(object sender, TappedRoutedEventArgs e) {